mriduljoshi2/pre_commit_setup/README.md

 # pre_commit_setup

-This super awesome repository includes a setup script for configuring pre-commit hooks using Ruff, a fast Python linter and code formatter.
+This repository includes a setup script for configuring pre-commit hooks using Ruff, a fast Python linter and code formatter.

 ## Getting Started